FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

     }
 ```

-After starting UniConfig, SSH server with UniConfig shell is started listening on port 2022 and loopback interface.
+After starting UniConfig, SSH server will listen for connections on port 2022 and loopback interface.

 ## Navigation in the shell